• Skip to primary navigation

 The weekly COVID-19 update: Will there be a surge in August?

-• One percent of the deaths in North Carolina were due to COVID, the 2nd lowest level of 6 groups.
+• 1-9 of the deaths in North Carolina were due to COVID, the lowest level of 6 groups.

-• The number of viral gene copies in each water sample is at the middle level of 5 groups.
+• The number of viral gene copies in each water sample is between 20-40%, the 2nd lowest level of 5 groups.

-• The 15-day rate of change of the number of viral gene copies in each water sample has decreased from the previous week, between -9% to 0%.
+• The 15-day rate of change of the number of viral gene copies in each water sample has increased from the previous week to between 1% to 9%, the lowest level of 3 groups with a positive rate of change.

 Listen to the full report below: